 Climbing Mt.
 McKinley: The safest route to the summit is the West Buttress.
 About 80% to 90% of climbers attempting to ascend the peak take this route, with only about half reaching the top.
-More than 30 people—including some world-class mountaineers—have been killed on the West Buttress.
+But, in mountain climbing, safest is a relative term—some world-class mountaineers have been killed on the West Buttress.
 Halfway to the summit, McKinley's weather is equivalent to that of the North Pole in severity.
 In summer, nighttime temperatures may reach -40°F. From base camp to high camp, climbers must trek some 16 miles and 10,000 vertical feet—a trip that takes two to three weeks.
 The most technically challenging stretch is the ascent to 18,200-foot Denali Pass; climbers must cross a steep snow-covered slope then a shallow bowl called the Football Field.
 Then, still roped together, climbers ascend an 800-foot snow-and-ice wall to reach the "top of the continent" itself.

 Early Milestones: In 1903, two different expeditions made the first attempts to climb Mt.
 McKinley.
 They only reached 11,000 feet.
 Over the next decade, other expeditions would try, and fail, to reach the top.
 Finally in 1913, a team led by Hudson Stuck reached the summit.
 The first person to the top was Walter Harper, a Native Alaskan.
 After the Stuck party's success, no attempts were made to climb the mountain until 1932.
 That year, for the first time, a pilot landed a small plane on one of the mountain's massive glaciers.
 Another first: a party climbed both the 20,320-foot South Peak and 19,470-foot North Peak.
 More tragically, the first deaths occurred on the mountain.
 Alaskans Dave Johnston, Art Davidson, and Ray Genet completed the first winter ascent of McKinley in February 1967.
 Japanese climber Naomi Uemura completed the first solo ascent of McKinley in 1970.